mahrud/mahrud.github.io/_drp/faq.md

 #Q: What are some examples of possible DRP projects?
 #A: Here are pages containing past DRP projects at the University of Chicago and the University of Maryland.
 -->

-- **Can I get credit for the DRP?**
- Not yet, but check out MATH 4991/2/3 in the meanwhile.

 - **Is the DRP only for math majors?**
  Definitely not.
 While the DRP is focused on providing one-on-one math education,